cablehead/noplate/README.md

 After an anchor tag is clicked, the url is dynamically updated with a virtual address using [jQuery Address](https://github.com/asual/jquery-address).
-This enables your dynamic pages to be linked to directly, to be indexed by search engines and allows the browser history and reload buttons to be utilized.
+This enables your dynamic pages to be linked to directly and allows the browser history and reload buttons to be utilized.

 noplate requires [jQuery](http://jquery.com/), [jQuery Address](https://github.com/asual/jquery-address) and the noplate js to be